foundata/guidelines/oci-container-image-guide.md

 **Pin intent and freshness.** Every pin declares what its tag is expected to do so that divergence between tag and digest becomes measurable.

+The Containerfile is ConClear's authoritative source of each pinned digest.
+Its `conclear.toml` pin entry names the readable tag, for example `reference = "quay.io/fedora/fedora-minimal:43"`, and the tag intent below.
+ConClear derives the full digest-bearing reference from the matching external inputs.
+It requires exact coverage, rejects a tag with more than one digest in the same Containerfile, and does not ask maintainers to repeat the digest in TOML. `pins propose/apply` updates the verified Containerfile occurrences while binding the unchanged intent declarations through the configuration digest.

 - Every pinned reference declared in `conclear.toml` MUST declare `tag_intent = "immutable-version"` or `tag_intent = "moving-release-line"`;